You’ve heard the saying….

 It can be frustrating because you don’t quite know who to follow but it’s also great because you can pick up something from each of them.

-#5 Pinning Perfect
+#15 Pinning Perfect ($210)

 The course gives you a solid foundation to get your blog Pinterest ready.
 But what is great about this course is that these ladies work closely with the Pinterest team so they are able to dispel myths about what’s true and what isn’t.

 The course also goes in-depth into using data pin descriptions and why they are important for your pins.

 What’s in the course:

 - Video Walk through

 This is controversial to say the least and I don’t have hard data to prove this yet.